yazinsai/woocommerce/readme.txt

 Use PHP v5.4 or later.

 == Changelog ==

+= 0.0.13 =
+- Set label of the button in payment form

 = 0.0.12 =
 - Use improved checkout flow by entering card details